 ii.
 Lottery name: Select the appropriate grade and school year.
 Then select SUBMIT.

 d.
-Please read the APPLICATION PREFERENCE GROUP page carefully and select the group that defines your student.
-If your student is not defined by one of the Florida State Statutes 1002.33 or 1002.31 preference groups please select NONE.
-If you select a Preference Group other than NONE it will validated by our staff prior to the Lottery for accuracy.
+Please read the APPLICATION PREFERENCE GROUP page carefully and select the group that defines your child.
+If your child is not defined by one of the Florida State Statutes 1002.33 or 1002.31 preference groups, please select NONE.
+If you select a preference group other than NONE, it will be validated by our staff prior to the lottery for accuracy.
 Proof of preference group documentation will be required.
-If you have multiple siblings on your account, Lotterease will automatically define them as “applicant siblings”.
+If you have multiple children on your account, Lotterease will automatically define them as “applicant siblings.”
 This creates a connection between the siblings registered on the parent account.

 4. Once you have created a Lotterease Parent Account you will be able to:

 a.
-Monitor your student’s application or waitlist status 24 hours a day, 7 days a week.
+Monitor your child’s application or waitlist status 24 hours a day, 7 days a week.

+c.
+Remove your child from the lottery if you change your mind.

 d.
-Remove your student from the lottery if you change your mind.

-e.
-Accept or decline if your student is selected.
+Accept or decline a seat if your child is selected.

-5. Please remember to update your e-mail address in Lotterease if it changes at any during the 2018-2019 applicant process.
+5. Please remember to update your email address in Lotterease if it changes at any during the 2023-24 applicant process.
 We do not contact parents by phone or via U.S. Mail.